danieleteti/delphimvcframework/README.md

 - Fixed an `IFDEF` compatibility problem on mobile platforms (Thanks to Marco Cotroneo)

+- Samples are syntax compatible with Delphi 10.1 Berlin or better (Thanks to Mark Lobanov)

 ## Older Releases

 ### What's New in 3.2.0-boron